xiamaz/flowCat/docs/usage/classification.rst

 * etefcs: classify samples directly from the fcs files

-* maphisto: merged classifier combining the som map and histogram representation

-* mapfcs: merged classifier combining the som map and fcs data

-* maphistofcs: merged classifier combining all three data types

 Run Classification:
 -------------------------
 To run the classification, configuration parameters need to be set.
 Some of the parameters that needs to be set are described below:

-* Set the config parameter for input file path: *c_dataset_cases* in *classify_cases.py*
+* Set the config parameter for input and out file paths file path in *paths.toml*.
+See the file for default values

-* Depending on the available intermediary representation set the config param for *c_dataset_paths * and selct the appropriate model by setting *c_model_name*
+* Depending on the available intermediary representation set the config param for *c_dataset_paths * and select the appropriate model by setting *c_model_name* inside *create_config()*

 * Set how the dataset is to be split into test and training sets.
 A predefined list of labels for test and training sets can be specified by *c_split_train_labels* and *c_split_test_labels*